-You just found the gluten free cookie mix that thousands of GF consumers have voted #1 FOUR TIMES!
-That’s head to head with the Big Boys that are found in all the stores!
+You just found the gluten free cookie mix that thousands of GF consumers have voted #1 FIVE TIMES!
+That’s head to head with the national brands found in all the stores!

 Why was this yummy mix voted the best gluten free cookie mix?
 For one, because it's not a rice flour based mix, like most of the other brands which use rice flour because it's plentiful and cheap.
 Well, that's good for them, but not so good for cookie lovers.
 Rice flour is dry and gritty and doesn't hold together -- you've probably experienced inferior gluten free baking results, thanks to lots of rice flour.

 Jules didn't even consider brown rice flour for her flour or for her gluten free cookie mix.
 Who wants a dry, crumbly cookie?
 You don't.
 Settle for the best.
 See what the other brands were too cheap to consider -- premium ingredients that result in exceptional gluten free cookies.
 Yes, Jules' certified ingredients are more expensive.
 But so is throwing away rice-flour based cookies that no one in your home will eat!

 Buy the 4-pack of gfJules Gluten Free Cookie Mix & save 10%!